 Double Purple Paisley Handkerchief

-The deep purple "paisley" handkerchief which this handkerchief was copied from came to the collection with no provenance.
-In the 90's while visiting the Institute, paisley shawl expert, Arlene Cooper assigned it a date of 1830.
-With no further notes we do not know what methods she used to date the antique.
-However, in our own research, we have seen similar designs much earlier then 1830.
-In India, known as a "buta" or "boteh", (meaning flower), the pattern was used to adorn all manner of items till the middle of the 18th century.
-The pattern became popular globally whe the East India Company began to import shawls and other textiles adorned with the motif in the early 18th century.
+The deep purple "paisley" handkerchief which this Double Purple Paisley Handkerchief was copied from had no known provenance.
+While visiting the Institute in the 1990s, paisley shawl expert, Arlene Cooper assigned it a date of 1830, but no notes mention the methods used to date it.
+In our research, we have seen similar designs, dated much earlier than 1830.
+In India, known as a "buta" or "boteh", (meaning flower), the pattern was used to adorn all manner of items, and became popular globally when the East India Company began to import shawls and other textiles adorned with the motif in the early 18th century.
 It's popularity led to the town of Paisley in Scotland becoming a major manufacturer of shawls in the pattern, thus the name "paisley" was adopted.